 --Business Guru Tom Peters

-I wonder how he is doing in this virtual world with his – ‘I don’t want to talk on the phone mentality.’
+I thought of him during the pandemic and wondered how he coped in that virtual world with his – ‘I don’t want to talk on the phone mentality.’

 We all now understand that different types of soft skills are needed as meetings and conversations happen virtually.
 And yet in the manufacturing and tech world, these skills are often seen as “touchy-feely.”
 And then those companies can’t figure out why they can’t find and retain talent.

 The president of a local manufacturing firm told me recently, that he is now hiring people for their personalities and training them for the job skills they need in in factory.
 That could be tricky as well, as you do want different voices in the room, and it risks issues around diversity.
 But he got tired of the inability for team members – including a former partner – to communicate and realized he wasn’t going to be able to keep the talent he recruited unless he went this route.

 Working on these “soft skills” is a constant.
 Both individually and as a team.
 So how are you doing?
 How about your team?